vernnobile/fontforge-GUI/en-US/undo_history.md

 published: true
 layout: bookpage
 weight: 2
+category: GUI
-title: 'Undo History' tool & GUI
+title: Undo History - tool & GUI
 ---

 Concept - A feature, same as found in The Gimp, that provides the user with the ability to view a history of edits, and undo / redo these edits, and step back / forward to a point in a glyphs edit history.